gokhanpolat1/rssfeed/README.md

 # Rss Feed
-This project can be used to read rss feed according to specified frequency as JSON
+This project can be used to read rss feed as JSON according to specified frequency.

 ### Installing